girikuncoro/vsenti/README.md

 The API for vsenti is exposed as a REST API which is hosted on an Express Node app This app is a linked as a submodule.
 To begin development, for the first time do
 ```
+git submodule init
-git submodule update --init --recursive
+git submodule update --recrusive
 ```
 This pulls the external repository as a local copy.
+To fetch the updated submodule, you can rerun the `update` command.

 ## Architecture
 Below is the workflow and platform architecture of vSenti: